-I wrote a separate post with how to mark score lines in Cricut’s Design Space.
-These photos show you the score lines of each section of the design.
+I wrote a separate post with how to mark score lines in Cricut's Design Space.
+These photos show you the score lines of each section of this design.

 Score the score lines

-My Cricut Explore Air 2 does score the cardboard, but it doesn’t score it very well so I have to go over the score lines to make sure I can fold along these score lines.
-The Cricut Maker does a much better job of scoring with its scoring wheel.
+My Cricut Explore Air 2 does score the cardboard, but it doesn't score it as deeply as I like, so I go over the score lines to make sure I can fold easily along the score lines.
+The Cricut Maker does a better job of scoring with its scoring wheel.

 Now Fold along the Score Lines for the Spooky Miniature Halloween House

 IMPORTANT NOTE - there is one score line that is not a fold line.
 It is a marker to show you where the edge of the angled front extension goes.
 SO DO NOT FOLD AT THIS SCORE LINE.
 In the photo below I drew a blue line so you can see where the marker goes.
 The front extension is designed to be 2 inches wide.